Surety Bonding Capacity Increase Process for Contractors: California Public Works – BudgetBonds

 If a contractor violates laws (like prevailing wage requirements), certain bonds provide protection and help ensure legal compliance.

-A city awards a road project to a contractor, but midway through, the company goes bankrupt.
+Example: A city awards a road project to a contractor, but midway through, the company goes bankrupt.
 Thanks to the performance bond, the surety quickly hires another firm to finish the job—protecting taxpayer funds and keeping traffic flowing.
+For California public works, the bonds required typically include bid bonds, performance bonds, payment bonds, and maintenance bonds, each serving to protect stakeholders and ensure project completion.

 Legal and Contractual Bonding Requirements for Contractors in California